opnfv/functest/docs/testing/developer/internship/testapi_evolution/index.rst

 Problem Statement:
 ------------------

-The problem statement could be divided into pending features that needed to be added into testapi repo.
+The problem statement could be divided into pending features that needed to be added into TestAPI repo.
 The following were to be accomplished within the internship time frame.

-* **Add verification jenkins job for the testapi code** The purpose of this job is to verify whehter the unit tests are successful or not with the inclusion of the patchset submitted.
+* **Add verification jenkins job for the TestAPI code** The purpose of this job is to verify whehter the unit tests are successful or not with the inclusion of the patchset submitted.

-* **Automatic update of opnfv/testapi docker image** The docker image of testapi is hosted in the opnfv docker hub.
-To ensure that the testapi image is always updated with the repository, automatic updation of the image is necessary and a job is triggered whenever a new patch gets merged.
+* **Automatic update of opnfv/testapi docker image** The docker image of TestAPI is hosted in the opnfv docker hub.
+To ensure that the TestAPI image is always updated with the repository, automatic updation of the image is necessary and a job is triggered whenever a new patch gets merged.

 * **Automation deployment of testresults.opnfv.org/test/ website**
-    In the same manner as the docker image of testapi is updated, the testapi website needs to be in sync with the repository code.
+    In the same manner as the docker image of TestAPI is updated, the TestAPI website needs to be in sync with the repository code.
 So, a job has been added to the opnfv jenkins ci for the updation of the testresults website.

-* **Generate static documentation of testapi calls** The purpose of this is to give an static/offline view of testapi.
-If someone wants to have a look at the Restful apis of testapi, he/she does't need to go to the website, he can download a html page and view it anytime.
+* **Generate static documentation of TestAPI calls** The purpose of this is to give an static/offline view of TestAPI.
+If someone wants to have a look at the Restful APIs of TestAPI, he/she does't need to go to the website, he can download a html page and view it anytime.

-* **Backup MongoDB of testapi**
+* **Backup MongoDB of TestAPI**
     The mongoDB needs to be backed up every week.
 Till now it was done manually, but due to this internship, it is now automated using a jenkins job.

-* **Add token based authorization to the testapi calls** The token based authorization was implemented to ensure that only ci_pods could access the database.
+* **Add token based authorization to the TestAPI calls** The token based authorization was implemented to ensure that only ci_pods could access the database.
 Authentication has been added to only delete/put/post requests.